 A reservation policy is an easy way to inform customers what they’re in for.
 Plus it drastically reduces the cost of no-shows, an option every restaurant must consider.

-7 — Restaurant Reservations Online with Free Reservation App
+7 — Restaurant Reservations Online with a Reservation App

 Ultimately, your restaurant wants to show customers how you value their time.
 You want to make sure they’re happy, and in today’s instant age, customers want to make stress-free bookings to save as much time as possible.